Mesothelioma Cell Types

 Biphasic Mesothelioma Prognosis

-Biphasic malignant mesothelioma has a better prognosis than sarcomatoid mesothelioma, but a worse one than epithelial.
+Malignant biphasic mesothelioma has a worse prognosis than epithelial mesothelioma but a better one than sarcomatoid.

 • Life expectancy: The average life expectancy for biphasic mesothelioma patients is 10 months, according to an F1000 report.

-• Survival rate: The 2-year biphasic mesothelioma survival rate is 22% and the 5-year survival rate is 5% when patients receive surgery, as noted by a 2023 Cancer Medicine data review.
+• Survival rate: The 2-year biphasic mesothelioma survival rate is 22% and the 5-year survival rate is 5% when patients receive surgery, as noted by NCDB data.

 Which mesothelioma cell type is more prominent, where the cancer tumors formed, and how far they’ve spread all play a role in how long you’ll live with this cancer.